progleic/prog2425_setup/README.md

 If no project is open, you can choose the option in the middle, _Open_ (first image).
 Otherwise, from the menu choose **File > Open...**.
 In both cases, select the `Desktop/prog` directory used in previous steps (second image).
 CLion projects are based on CMake, so you have to indicate a directory that contains a `CMakeLists.txt` file.
 Notice that if a directory contains a `CMakeLists.txt` file, it will have a black box icon, representing a terminal.

+If you are starting from scratch, you can download this base [`CMakeLists.txt`](https://raw.githubusercontent.com/progleic/prog2425_setup/refs/heads/main/tp1/CMakeLists.txt) to a folder, and use that folder as the root of your project.

 ![](img/clion_open_folder_1.png)

 ![](img/clion_open_folder_2.png)